-‘Bold and the Beautiful’s’ Karla Mosley Is Leaving The Show, Suggests Jacob Young
+‘Bold And The Beautiful’s’ Karla Mosley Is Leaving The Show, Suggests Jacob Young

 “Dre Smith: Yes I’m just hoping Rick will return in time for the holidays.

-Jacob W. Young: It dose (sic) not seem that’s in the cards..
+Jacob W. Young: It dose [sic] not seem that’s in the cards..

 Dre Smith: I’m afraid Maya is going to disappear next.